 Invisible Auto Sacramental

-scenography and exhibition design, Museo Nacional Centro de Arte Reina Sofía, Madrid, ES
+scenography and exhibition design for multichannel audio installation, Museo Nacional Centro de Arte Reina Sofía, Madrid, ES

 Collaboration with Lluís Alexandre Casanovas Blanco and Matteo Caro.

 Filmmaker José Val del Omar (Granada, 1904 - Madrid, 1982) began to work on the sound piece Invisible Auto Sacramental in 1949.
 The work was conceived as a sound installation, a spatial artifact especially designed for a script that distributed sound (either in the form of voices, music, or noise) through a total of fourteen speakers.